AyaHassanAbdelghany/Rotator_App/README.md

-can add/remove products to/from Wishlist , can filter and sort products through price , brand , offers, distance and production date , can see all details of product , can search for special tire through size or brand or vehicle for it , can compare this result with another brand, can connect with technical support of app for any problem througth send message and can see all notification seen or not seen.
+can add/remove products to/from Wishlist , can filter and sort products through price , brand , offers, distance and production date , can see all details of product , can search for special tire through size or brand or vehicle for it , can compare this result with another brand, can connect with technical support of app for any problem through send message and can see all notification seen or not seen.